hanwenzhang123/fullstack-note/04-note/README.md

 - `Authentication Tokens`: send credentials to server, and the server validates credentials, comparing the combination to what is stored in the database, if that is valid, then the server creates a permission token, create but not store "permission" token on server (server is stateless), send token to client, client sends token along with requests to protected resources

 #### Login Process
-- `cookie-based server-side session`: user login -> server store a session (after validation) -> server response session ID back client -> browser puts session in cookie, save cookie on client -> browser sends requests with cookie -> check session on server -> response back client
+- `cookie-based server-side session`: user login -> server store a unique identifier session (after validation) -> server response session ID back client -> browser puts session in cookie, save cookie on client -> browser sends requests with cookie -> check session on server -> response back client
 - `token-based auth`: user login -> server creates a jwt (json web token) -> browser puts jwt in local storage -> signed jwt header (authorization: Bearer token) validated on future requests -> server only needs to validate the signature (more efficient with distributed system in cloud)
 - sessions managed by server, tokens managed by client

+#### Cookie
+- session stored in the cookie, cookie http header
+- browsers will automatically send any cookies associted with a website
+- cookie can be modified by the client, they can not be trusted by the server

 #### JSON Web Token
 - When working with "Authentication Tokens", tokens are typically created in the "JSON Web Token" format